uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 == Screenshots ==

-1. NextGEN Thumbnail Gallery
+1. Thumbnail Gallery
-2. NextGEN Slideshow Gallery
+2. Slideshow Gallery
-3. NextGEN Imagebrowser Gallery
+3. Manage Gallery Page
-4. NextGEN Central Gallery Settings Page
+4. Insert Gallery Window
-5. NextGEN Other Options Page - Watermarking
-6. NextGEN Manage Gallery Page - Edit Thumbnails
-7. NextGEN Manage Gallery Page - Edit Image Tags
+5. Gallery Settings Page
-8. NextGEN Interface for Adding Galleries to a Page or Post
-9. NextGEN NextGEN Placeholder Image When Editing a Page or Post

 == Shortcode ==

-NextGEN Gallery 2.x introduces our new Insert Gallery Window, which means you never need to work with shortcodes again if you would prefer not too.
+NextGEN Gallery offers an easy-to-use Insert Gallery Window, which means you never need to work with shortcodes again when inserting and manageing galleries - if you would prefer not too.

-If you do want to work with shortcodes, we've also introduce a new, more powerful, and more flexible shortcode system with NextGEN Gallery 2.0.
+If you do want to work with shortcodes, there is a powerful shortcode system as you'd expect of a popular WordPress gallery plugin. <a href="https://www.imagely.com/docs/nextgen-gallery-shortcodes/">Learn About NextGEN Gallery Shortcodes</a>.

-**<a href="https://www.imagely.com/docs/nextgen-gallery-shortcodes/">Learn About NextGEN Gallery Shortcodes</a>**

 For more information, feel free to visit the official website for the NextGEN Gallery <a href="https://www.imagely.com/wordpress-gallery-plugin/" target="_blank">WordPress Gallery Plugin</a>.